morungos/recipes/docs/jams-and-spreads/lemon-marmalade.md

 Peel thinly and shred the lemons.
 Remove pith and pips, place in muslin and tie.
 Leave juice, lemon peel and water with pips etc. overnight if possible.
 Boil steadily for 2 hours or until thick, then weigh the liquid.
 To each pint of liquid add a pound of sugar and boil for 20 minutes.
-Remove, allow to cool slightly, then pot and seal.
+Remove -- allow to cool slightly, then pot and seal.